 Napping After Exercise: The Timing Guide

 The challenge with napping after exercise is not tiredness — it is physiology.
-Vigorous exercise raises core body temperature by 1-2 degrees Celsius above baseline.
+Vigorous exercise raises core body temperature by 1–2°C above baseline.
 Sleep onset requires a decline in core temperature.
 Attempting to nap too soon after training means trying to sleep while your body is still fighting to cool down — a direct physiological conflict that explains why so many athletes lie down exhausted but cannot switch off.

 The Temperature Conflict: Why Napping Immediately After Exercise Is Hard